FesonX/zendesk-mcp-server/README.md

 - Tools for retrieving and managing Zendesk tickets and comments
 - Support for ticket attachments (images, PDFs, documents) with native image viewing
+- Macro management and application for automated ticket actions
 - Specialized prompts for ticket analysis and response drafting
 - Intelligent search-based access to Zendesk Help Center articles
 - Efficient knowledge base tools with caching and pagination